gleicher/gleicher.github.io/content/pages/Advice/gradschoolfaq.md

 </div>

 I tend to get a lot of people asking me questions about grad school.
-Itended to get the same questions over and over, so rather than writeshort answers each time, I decided to compile my answers so I couldsay more about each request.
+Itended to get the same questions over and over, so rather than write short answers each time, I decided to compile my answers so I could say more about each request.

 Here is that email, tossed into an HTML page.
 Its evolved a little bitsince its humble beginnings - I have not being trying to keep thisthat up to date, but a lot of the things are timeless.

 Note: Some of this is quite old (circa 2001), but stillrelevant.
 While not a lot has been added since, out of date thingshave been removed.

-_2009 Update: I am now more actively seeking to grow the group._

-_2013 Update: We (since the group is more than just me) are actively seekling to continue to grow our group._

 Enough people ask me about this that I figure I should write itdown...
 So began this FAQ.